Kluvens/Computer-Science/Networking/application-layer.md

 Web page consists of objects, each of which can be stored on different Web servers.
 More specifically, a webpage consists of an index html file and urls to each object, when transferring a webpage, we firstly transfer the index file, then all its embedded objects.

+Overview of HTTP:
+The HyperText Transfer Protocol (HTTP), is at the heart of the web.
+HTTP is implemented in two programs: a client program and a server program.
+HTTP defines the structure of these messages and how the client and server exchange the messages.
+HTTP defines how web clients requet web pages from web servers and how servers transfer web pages to clients.
+When a user request a web page, the browser sends HTTP request messages fro the objects in the page to the server.
+The server receives the requests and responds with HTTP response messages that contain the objects.
+The HTTP client first initiates a TCP connection with the server.
+Once the connection is established, the browser and the server processes access TCP through their socket interfaces.
+The client sends HTTP request messages into its socket interface and receives HTTP response messages from its socket interface.
+Similarly, the HTTP server receives request messages from its socket interface and sends response messages into its socket interface.
+It is important to note that the server sends requested files to clients without storing any state information about the client.

+On the client side, the socket interface is the door between the client process and the TCP connection;
+on the server side, it is the door between the server process and the TCP connection.

 HTTP is a web's application layer protocol.
 It defines how web clients request web pages from servers and how servers transfer web pages to clients.